 sudo systemctl restart mosquitto

-Now we test again using mosquitto_pub, with a few different options for SSL:
+, with a few different options for SSL:

-mosquitto_pub -h <your VPS domainname> -t test -m “hello again” -p 8883 –capath /etc/ssl/certs/ -u “user1” -P “password
+mosquitto_pub -h <your VPS domainname> -t test -m “hello again” -p 8883 –capath /etc/ssl/certs/ -u “user1” -P “password”

-Note that we’re using the full hostname instead of localhost.
-Because our SSL certificate is issued for <yourVPSdomainname>, if we attempt a secure connection to localhost we’ll get an error saying the hostname does not match the certificate hostname (even though they both point to the same Mosquitto server).
+we’ll get an error saying the hostname does not match the certificate hostname (even though they both point to the same Mosquitto server).

-If all goes well with the test, we’ll see hello again show up in the other mosquitto_sub terminal.
+If all goes well with the test, we’ll see hello again show up in the other mosquitto_sub

 You can also run additional tests using the HiveMQ MQTT client again to verify the websocket port 8083, which is now configured securely.
 This time, make sure the “SSL” checkbox is selected when making a connection.